 Segmented Bar Chart Maker

-Segmented bar chart example showing stacked composition across categories
+Segmented bar chart example showing horizontal stacked bars by category

 How to Create a Segmented Bar Chart